Causal Inference for Multiple Treatments using Fractional Factorial Designs: Set up

+Consider our example of estimating the effects of pesticides A, B, and C on weight gain in zebrafish.
+We take the three pesticides to be three factors, each with two levels: applying the pesticide (+1) or not (-1).
+In Table~\ref{tab:fac_design_example}, zebrafish assigned to $\bm{z}_6$ would be those that get pesticides A and C, but not B. The main effect of pesticide A ($\tau(1)$) is the average effect of receiving pesticide A, compared to not receiving it, uniformly averaged over all combinations of receiving or not receiving pesticides B and C. The two-factor interaction between pesticides A and B, would be the difference in the effect of receiving pesticide A, compared to not receiving it, when pesticide B is applied versus when it is not, averaging uniformly over receiving or not receiving pesticide C.

-There is a correspondence between the potential outcomes and the causal effects.
-Consider a full factorial model matrix, $\bm{G}$, that includes the mean and interactions and whose rows are comprised of $\bm{g}_k^T$, where $k \in \{0; 1; ...; K; 1,2; ...; K-1; K\}$.
-Based on the definition of our estimands in Section~\ref{subsec:est_fac}, the matrix $\bm{G}$ relates the mean potential outcomes and the factorial effects as follows:
+Consider a full factorial model matrix, $\bm{G}$, that includes the mean and interactions and whose rows are comprised of $\bm{g}_k^T$, where $k \in \{0; 1; ...; K; (1,2); ...;(1,2, \dots, K)\}$.
+Based on the definition of our estimands in Section~\ref{subsec:est_fac}, the matrix $\bm{G}$ relates the mean potential outcomes and the factorial effects as follows: Let $\bm{G}$ be a matrix with the $\bm{g}$ vectors as rows,